AngelBachler/Legislative-Voting-Behavior-Prediction-/README.md

 ---
 ## Trained Models

-To extract parliamentary stances from plenary session transcripts, we initially used the Spanish BERT model **dccuchile/bert-base-spanish-wwm-uncased**, available on Hugging Face..
+To extract parliamentary stances from plenary session transcripts, we initially used the Spanish BERT model **dccuchile/bert-base-spanish-wwm-uncased**, available on Hugging Face.

 Although this model provides strong performance on general Spanish-language tasks, it was pre-trained primarily on informal textual sources (e.g., tweets).
 As a result, it struggled to correctly infer negative or oppositional stances expressed in the formal and diplomatic language used in parliamentary debates.